apache/spark/docs/configuration.md

 Spark uses [log4j](http://logging.apache.org/log4j/) for logging.
 You can configure it by adding a `log4j.properties` file in the `conf` directory.
 One way to start is to copy the existing `log4j.properties.template` located there.

+# Overriding configuration directory

+To specify a different configuration directory other than the default "SPARK_HOME/conf", you can set SPARK_CONF_DIR.
+Spark will use the the configuration files (spark-defaults.conf, spark-env.sh, log4j.properties, etc) from this directory.